What is a dominant dog?

 6. Use proper equipment to control our dog

 When dealing with aggression, safety should always be a primary concern.

 Use whatever equipment is necessary, to keep all the people around our dominant dog safe.
 A drag lead may also be useful because it gives us good control of our dog, without having to lay hands on him or his collar, and without resorting to chasing games.

 If our dog has a bite history, it may be necessary to use a muzzle.
 I like the basket muzzle because it does not overly constrain a dog’s mouth, and is more comfortable.
 A basket muzzle will still allow a dog to eat and pant.

 Be careful not to aggravate our dog’s aggressive behavior by overly constraining him, and causing barrier frustration.
 When in doubt, consult a professional trainer.

-7. Always set our dominant dog up for success.
+7. Set our dog up for success

 Try to minimize the number of dominant displays.
 Identify objects (e.g. other dogs, cats) and environmental conditions (e.g. loud noise) that trigger dominant behaviors, and avoid those triggers.